COVID case could have impact on Australia Open preparations - WTMJ

 Three-time major champion Angelique Kerber took a while to adjust in her first match since leaving quarantine, beating Katerina Siniakova 6-3, 4-6, 6-3 in the Grampians Trophy tournament.

-Other major champions in the draw include Sloane Stephens and Svetlana Kuznetsova, who both lost in the first round.
-Two-time Australian Open champion Victoria Azarenka had a first-round bye.
+Other major champions in the draw included Sloane Stephens and Svetlana Kuznetsova, who both lost in the first round.

 AP Sports Writer Dennis Passa in Brisbane, Australia, contributed to this report.